pupilfirst/wd101-scripts/05-how-to-use-canvas/01-first-steps-with-canvas/README.md

 <canvas width="500" height="500"></canvas>
 ```

-Now if had a physical canvas, and I told you to draw a line on it with a pen, what you would probably do is pick up the pen, place it at a starting point on the canvas, and then draw a line to some end-point.
+Now if you had a physical canvas, and I told you to draw a line on it with a pen, what you would probably do is pick up the pen, place it at a starting point on the canvas, and then draw a line to some end-point.
 Drawing within the canvas works just like that - drawing is a series of steps, and we need to use Javascript to execute those steps.

 Let's try and draw a line on the canvas.